4 Fun Plural Noun Activities for Adult ESL

 Here’s how to create the parts for this plural noun activity:

-- Think up at least five nouns for each of those six plural noun endings, maybe 10 for the just add -s group.
+Come up with at least five nouns for each of those six plural noun endings, maybe 10 for the just add -s group.

-- Type your nouns in the table, with one noun per cell, or card.
-Put the singular noun first, and then add its plural form below it.
+Okay, now type your nouns in the table, with one noun per cell, or card.
+Put the singular noun first and then add its plural form below it.
 Don’t worry; you’re not giving away the answers because the object of the linguistic investigation is not to come up with the plural forms but to come up with the rules for creating the plural forms.

 All right, now you have everything you need to set the stage for your linguistic investigation.

-Here’s how to run this type of plural noun activity:
+Here’s how to run the plural noun linguistic investigation:

 Sometimes we don’t have time for a linguistic investigation even when we really want to use that type of activity.
 Maybe you need to cover more than just the common spelling rules for plural nouns, but you’ve got to get it done in just one class.
 If so, you probably teach in an IEP (Intensive English Program), and believe me, I know how brutal that pace can be.